What parents need to know

 Parents need to know that DK The Human Body App is an innovative reference tool that teaches kids about the human body.
 Based on an award-winning book, the app covers all the body systems and is packed with beautiful illustrations, 3-D animations, a handful of videos, and a wealth of detailed scientific information.

 What kids can learn

 Thinking & Reasoning

 Gorgeous illustrations with interactive elements will grab kids' attention.

 Learning is self-guided.
 Labels and tappable features provide detailed information.
-Scored games or assessments would help kids who want to track learning progress.
+The addition of scored games or assessments would help kids who want to track their learning progress.

-While navigation is relatively easy, there's so much information that kids might feel overwhelmed.
-Fortunately, the Help option explains the various features and how to access information.
+Although navigation is relatively easy, there's so much information that kids might feel overwhelmed.
+Fortunately, the help option explains the various features and how to access information.

 What's it about?

 Kids get started by tapping a system on the home page, and then they see a labeled image of the system with tappable hot spots.
 You can turn off the labels and hot spots if you wish.
 There are chapters and story boxes within each system that cover more detailed topics.
 These features contain more images, explanatory text, and tappable hot spots that teach kids details of a particular system.
 For example, when kids tap on the respiratory system, they can view and learn details about each organ in the system.
 Then within this system kids can access the chapters "Lungs" and "Breathing and Vocalization" to learn about these topics.
 They can tap the story boxes in the chapters for even more detailed information.
 A handy search feature lets kids explore the content of the app using key terms.